digitie/transmission-remote-dotnet/README.txt

    2008 is currently being used with no modifications (which I would have to publish under the LGPL licence).
  * All icons are the creation of David Vignoni in his Nuvola theme. http://www.icon-king.com/
  * Elbandi has made a number of notable contributions including SSL, speed graphs and GeoIP support.
+ * Thank you to all the following users kind enough to translate this application
+    * romacir - French

 ABOUT
 ----------------------------

-transmission-remote-dotnet is a feature rich client to transmission-daemon.
-The daemon is the transmission bittorrent client engine with embedded HTTP server for control.
-The user interface is inspired by uTorrent, and it's aim is to make using a remote machine for bittorrent as convenient as a local machine.
+transmission-remote-dotnet is a feature rich client to transmission-daemon (a client to a client).
+The user interface is inspired by uTorrent, and its aim is to make using a remote machine for torrents as convenient as a local machine.

-Screenshots can be seen here: http://code.google.com/p/transmission-remote-dotnet/wiki/Screenshots

-This application is known to work with transmission 1.50beta3 and should automatically take measures to be compatible with any older version.
-If there's a change in the RPC API which breaks this application or could potentially add a useful feature I'll try my best to find time to fix it soon after, so give the latest version a try and then the one mentioned above if that doesn't work.

-You'll need a Microsoft .NET runtime to use this application.
-3.5 or newer is recommended.
-Vista usually (not always) comes with a recent enough version but XP users may need to upgrade if they haven't done so already.
-Trying to run the application with an old .NET runtime or without can result in a really unhelpful error when you start it.

 FEATURES
 ----------------------------

     * Adding torrents by handling .torrent files, drag-n-drop, and browsing.
-    * Starting and stopping torrents.
+    * Start, stop, remove, delete, recheck torrents remotely.
-    * Authentication support
+    * Authentication support.
-    * Limiting upload/download either globally or for specific torrents.
+    * Limiting upload/download/peer limits globally or for specific torrents.
     * Setting priorities on files and viewing their progress.
     * View peers.
+    * Filter by tracker or state.
     * Proxy support (works through my university firewall).
     * Minimise to tray option and torrent complete popup.
-    * GeoIP support.
+    * Location of peers displayed by text and flag.
     * SSL support.
     * Multiple settings profiles.
+    * Backwards compatible with older versions of transmission.
+    * Experimental Mono support
     * More!